rlaugier/SCIFYsim/README.rst

 SCIFYsim aims at replacing GENIEsim [1]_ for all the simulations in the SCIFY project.
 It is specifically developped to accompany the development and implementation of future generations of advanced nulling techniques [2]_ [3]_.

+Currently, the ``develop`` branch is tested for python 3.12, with numpy 2.0 and scipy 1.14.0.

+If you are still on numpy < 2.0, use the ``master`` branch.

 Principles:
 -----------